Approval for use in Australia

 - People who are pregnant, breastfeeding or planning pregnancy.

-People who should not have the Moderna vaccine
+People who should not have the Pfizer vaccine

-It's not recommended that you have the Moderna vaccine if you have had:
+It's not recommended that you have the Pfizer vaccine if you have had:

-- severe allergic reaction (anaphylaxis) to a previous dose of an mRNA COVID19 vaccine (Moderna or Pfizer)
+- a severe allergic reaction (anaphylaxis) to a previous dose of the vaccine

 - anaphylaxis after exposure to any component of the vaccine, including polyethylene glycol (PEG)

-- myocarditis and/or pericarditis attributed to a previous dose of a COVID-19 vaccine
+- myocarditis and/or pericarditis attributed to a previous dose of the vaccine

-- any other serious adverse event, that following review by an experienced immunisation provider or medical specialist was attributed to a previous dose of Moderna or Pfizer vaccine.
+- any other serious adverse event attributed to a previous dose of an mRNA(Pfizer or Moderna) vaccine.

 After your COVID-19 vaccination